 Proposals must be reproducible on a standard copying machine.
 Proposals, if bound, must be bound in 3-ring loose binders for ease of copying.
+Please do not submit proposals in non-recyclable folders.

 Proposals must include or comply with the following:

 - 1. Completed Proposal Transmittal Sheet, signed by the proposer - 2.
 A proposal abstract of 200 words or less - 3.
-No more than 15 pages, including the abstract, project plan and budget/cost proposal sheet.
+No more than 15 pages, including the abstract, project plan and budget/cost proposal sheet. - 4.
+Be printed on recycled paper with 2-sided printing.